|

 Because the base of the telescope mount is bolted to the ground, lengthy polar alignment routines are a thing of the past.
 This is one of many time-saving realities of owning a personal observatory.

-In general, my deep-sky astrophotography sessions will start sooner, last longer, and happen more frequently.
-This is largely due to the fact the entire kit will stay outside under the dome at all times.
+In general, my deep-sky astrophotography sessions start soonerlast longer, and happen more frequently.
+This is largely because the entire kit stays outside under the dome at all times.

 Black Dog Observatory